-At AutoAccident.com, we’ve helped many motorcyclists since 1982 in obtaining compensation to cover all of their medical expenses, lost wages, and pain and suffering after being injured by a negligent driver or other entity.
-We offer a free, no-obligation consultation to review your case, answer your questions and tell you what options there are to recover damages.
-I even wrote the California Motorcycle Accident Handbook, which answers basic questions asked by riders after an injury accident.
+At AutoAccident.com, we've helped many motorcyclists since 1982 in obtaining compensation to cover all of their medical expenses, lost wages, and pain and suffering after being injured by a negligent driver or other entity.
+We offer a free, no-obligation consultation to review your case, answer your questions, and tell you the options to recover damages.
+I even wrote the California Motorcycle Accident Handbook, which answers questions riders ask after an injury accident.
 Additional information is available on our website.Combating Prejudice Against Motorcyclists

 Motorcycle riders often take a bad rap because of all those old movies that portray them in a negative light.
 Nothing could be further from the truth.
-Most riders are responsible citizens and find that riding a motorcycle is practical, enjoyable, and convenient.
-The last thing they want to do is be involved in an accident, where they could face serious injuries or become a fatality.
+Most riders are responsible citizens and find motorcycle riding practical, enjoyable, and convenient.
+The last thing they want to do is be involved in an accident, where they could face serious injuries or become fatality.

 Because of the lack of protection in an accident, a motorcycle rider can suffer serious injuries such as:

-- Bone fractures: A collision with a motor vehicle can cause serious bone fractures to a motorcycle rider.
-Wrists and ankles are common locations, which can prevent the rider from working and require surgical repair.
+- Bone fractures: A collision with a motor vehicle can cause severe bone fractures to a motorcycle rider.
+Wrists and ankles are common locations that can prevent the rider from working and require surgical repair.

 - Traumatic brain injuries: Although wearing a protective helmet significantly lowers the risk of a TBI, they still occur in some cases.
-In a severe TBI, the patient may be unable to continue working and suffer severe cognitive changes, which requires around-the-clock care.
+In a severe TBI, the patient may be unable to continue working and suffer extreme cognitive changes, which require around-the-clock care.